GateNLP/wpextract/docs/usage/extract.md

    * Translations are detected using the translation pickers (implementing [`LangPicker`][wpextract.parse.translations.LangPicker])
    * Custom pickers can be added if using this tool as a library
    * Any extracted translations are stored as unresolved links
-5. Add the post's link to the link registry
+5. Add the post's link to the link registry[^linkregistry]
 6. Using the parsed API content response, extract:
    * Internal links (stored as unresolved links)
    * External links (stored as resolved links)